gyeh/cc/README.md

 ### WordCounter
 `WordCounter` uses an in-memory Guava Multi-Set map to handle the primary string frequency operations.
-The primary concern is memory usage: to store a high volume of potential unique words in memory.
+The main concern is memory usage: to store a high volume of potential unique words in memory.
 (The number of unique words in the english language is about 1 million (http://goo.gl/f4wGg9).
 This is not taking to account of other languages or the various permutations due to uncleaned puncuations and grammar.)